 To declare accursed.
 To express or feel intense loathing or abhorrence for; to detest.; to imprecate.
-To utter detestation.2
+To utter detestation.4

-- This execrating is done by the tongue which includes the middle voice.
-We 10. do this from our own volition and continue to do so, that is, we do it so often it is habitual so that it may be reasonably expected to occur. - 11.
+- 10. This execrating is done by the tongue which includes the middle voice.
+We do this from our own volition and continue to do so, that is, we do it so often it is habitual so that it may be reasonably expected to occur. - 11.
 This verbal sin is a product of the kardía.
 It comes from its stream of consciousness which has the execration ordinance facilitated in the vocabulary of the soul ready to deploy on a moment's notice. - 12.
-Once the individual becomes comfortable with this form of attack, he doesn't even try to restrain it, but quite contrarily, assume it is warranted. - We have seen this system recently deployed by congressional impeachment-13. committee spokeswomen and spokesmen. - 14.
-With very concerned, somber, and morose expressions, they approached the microphone to intone how sorrowful they have been about this whole sorted affair and somberly reported they prayed every day for President Trump.
-Then they execrated him by personally accusing him of all sorts of crimes but without one shred of proof or evidence. - 15.
-This is a prime example of James 3:9.
-Their two statements may be characterized as self-contradiction defined as "a self-contradictory statement or proposition."
+Once the individual becomes comfortable with this form of attack, he doesn't even try to restrain it, but quite contrarily, assume it is warranted. - This is a prime example of James 3:9.
+Their two statements may be characterized 13. as self-contradiction defined as "a self-contradictory statement or proposition." - 14.
+The first half of the verse reads this way:

-2 The Oxford English Dictionary (New York: Oxford University Press, 1971), s.v. "execrate."
+4 The Oxford English Dictionary (New York: Oxford University Press, 1971), s.v. "execrate."

-© 2020 by Joe Griffin Media Ministries.
+© 2021 by Joe Griffin Media Ministries.
 All rights reserved.